 Washington Law Help has lots of good legal information and resources about parenting plans.

 The CLEAR Hotline can help you find an attorney if you can't afford one.

 Your county may have free help for family law issues.
 For example, if you live in King County learn about their family court service.

 This California site also has good information, but to learn how Washington’s laws might be different talk to the Division of Child Support or an attorney.
-Read about child support, parenting plans, and parents' duties and rights.
+Read about child support, parents' duties and rights, and more.